Héctor Lavoe: The Willie Colón years

 Willie Colón and Lavoe made fourteen albums together.
 In late 1970, Colón and Lavoe recorded the first of two Asalto Navideño albums, featuring Puerto Rican folk songs such as Ramito's jíbaro song "Patria y Amor", renamed "Canto a Borinquen", and original compositions.

 Lavoe's lack of professionalism was often balanced by an affable onstage presence, very much resembling that of a stand-up comedian.
 One famous incident involved a middle-aged audience member at a dance who requested a Puerto Rican Man danza from Colón's band; Lavoe responded with an insult.
 The requester then gave Lavoe such a beating that he almost ended up in the hospital.
 The request was finally honored on a later Colón record, El Juicio (The Trial), when he added a danza section to the Rafael Muñoz song "Soñando despierto", which Lavoe introduces with a deadpanned: "¡Para ti, motherflower!" - a euphemism for: "This one's for you, motherfucker!"

-The Colón band had other major hits, such as "Calle Luna, Calle Sol", and the Santería-influenced "Aguanile", a Pacheco song recorded in the studio by the band.
+The Colón band had other major hits, such as "Calle Luna, Calle Sol", and the Santería-influenced “Aguanilé", a Pacheco song recorded in the studio by the band.
 "Mi Gente", was better known for a live version Lavoe recorded later with the Fania All Stars.

 Lavoe goes solo

 In 1973, Willie Colón stopped touring to focus on record production and other business enterprises.
 Lavoe was given the opportunity to become the bandleader of his own orchestra.
 He and his band traveled the world on their own, and he would also be a guest singer with the Fania All-Stars for several shows.
-One of the group's notable performances took place in the Kinshasa province of the Zaire (modern day Democratic Republic of Congo) where the group performed as part of the activities promoting The Rumble in the Jungle, a boxing fight between Muhammad Ali and George Foreman for the heavyweight championships of the World Boxing Council and World Boxing Association.
+One of the group's notable performances took place in the Kinshasa province of Zaire (modern-day Democratic Republic of Congo), where the group performed at the Zaire 74 music festival as part of the activities promoting the Rumble in the Jungle, a boxing fight between Muhammad Ali and George Foreman for the heavyweight championship of the World Boxing Council and World Boxing Association.

-The Fania All Stars recorded several of their tracks during live concerts.
-Lavoe was part of the group when the All-Stars returned to Yankee Stadium in 1975, where the band recorded a two volume production entitled Live at Yankee Stadium.
-The event featured the top vocalists of Fania and Vaya records.
-Lavoe was included in the group along with: Ismael Miranda, Cheo Feliciano, Justo Betancourt, Ismael Quintana, Bobby Cruz, Pete "El Conde" Rodriguez, Santos Colón, and Celia Cruz.
+The Fania All-Stars recorded several of its tracks during live concerts.
+Lavoe was part of the group when the All-Stars returned to Yankee Stadium in 1975, where the band recorded a two volume production titled Live at Yankee Stadium.
+The event featured the top vocalists of Fania and Vaya Records.
+Lavoe was included in the group along with Ismael Miranda, Cheo Feliciano, Justo Betancourt, Ismael Quintana, Bobby Cruz, Pete "El Conde" Rodriguez, Santos Colón, and Celia Cruz.
 Lavoe recorded songs with the band in fifteen different productions, serving as vocalist on twenty-three songs.
-Besides recording songs with the band, Lavoe was also present in three movies filmed and produced by Fania Records; these were: Fania All Stars: Our Latin Thing, Fania All Stars: Salsa, and Celia Cruz with the Fania All Stars: Live in Africa.
+Besides recording songs with the band, Lavoe was also present in three movies filmed and produced by Fania Records; these were: Our Latin Thing, Salsa, and Celia Cruz with the Fania All Stars: Live in Africa.
 His Colón-produced albums would be best sellers; cuts from these albums were hits in Puerto Rico and the rest of Latin America: